Skin staining: How to avoid the ultimate hair dye giveaway

 How can I avoid skin staining?

-The first step to avoid lingering patches of color on your hands when dyeing your hair is to wear gloves throughout the entire process.
+The first step to avoid lingering patches of color on your hands when dyeing your beard or hair is to wear gloves throughout the entire process.
 Hair dye is intended to dye strands of hair, but your skin can absorb the dye too if you're not careful.

 It is all too easy to get dye on your ears, hairline or face when applying it to your hair and beard.
 Try applying vaseline, petroleum jelly or chapstick along your hairline, neckline, over your ears and anywhere else you might accidentally bump while you’re dyeing.
 Petroleum jelly seals and protects your skin from absorbing other products, but isn’t ideal for oily or acne-prone skin.